madfam-io/plinto/scripts/migration/README.md

-# Auth0 to Plinto Migration Tool
+# Auth0 to Janua Migration Tool

-Migrate your users from Auth0 to self-hosted Plinto with zero downtime.
+Migrate your users from Auth0 to self-hosted Janua with zero downtime.

 ## What This Does

 1. **Exports all users** from your Auth0 tenant
-2. **Imports them** into your Plinto instance
+2. **Imports them** into your Janua instance
 3. **Generates a report** showing what succeeded/failed
 4. **Preserves user data** - email, name, phone, metadata